Shihab27/Financial-Health-Analysis-for-a-Company/README.md

 Analyzing a company's financial data using descriptive statistics and visualizations to evaluate its financial health and uncover trends.

 ## Objective
 The goal of this project is to analyze a company's financial data to assess its financial health using various descriptive and inferential statistical methods.
-Students will use tools like Python or Excel to complete the analysis and prepare actionable insights based on the findings.
+I used tools like Python or Excel to complete the analysis and prepare actionable insights based on the findings.

 ### Part 1: Descriptive Analysis and Data Exploration (Week 1 Submission)
 #### Dataset Overview